frankieycy/network/README.md

     - step size = 5e-4, time steps = 2e6
     - subject to modifications for different test cases

+---

+* [1] **question: replicate neuronal dynamics with model-estimated links and weights**
+    - from time series data, links and weights were estimated from an assumed network model
+    - can the network constructed from those links and weights recover features in the time series data?

 * experimental observation of neurons:
     - non-uniform spiking
-    - some larger activity, some smaller
+    - some nodes have more prominent spiking activities, some less

-* **goal: replicate neuronal dynamics with model-estimated links and weights**

 * (neuron, synaptic coupling function) parameters (r0,beta1,beta2,y0,sigma) that lead to stable (non-diverging) time series:
     - (100,2,0.5,1,0.5)
     - (10,20,1,1,0.25)
-    - this model is not very successful to replicate neuron dynamics
+    - _this model is not very successful in replicating neuron dynamics_

 * (neuron, diffusive coupling function) parameters (r0,g_ij multiplier,sigma) that lead to stable (non-diverging) time series:
     - (10,10,0.25)
     - (100,10,1.5)
-    - this model is not very successful to replicate neuron dynamics
+    - _this model is not very successful in replicating neuron dynamics_

+* **findings**:
+    - network connectivity does not fully explain neuron spiking activities
+    - either neuron dynamics may not fit into the network framework (this runs counter to our intuition), or
+    - the model oversimplifies neuron dynamics (i.e. may require other elements like periodic firing)

+---

-* **new research directions**:
+* [2] **new research directions**:
-    - does model dynamics resemble (experimental) neuron dynamics?
+    - does model dynamics resemble (experimental) neuron dynamics? how do their distributions of spikes differ?
-    - how do spiking activities of model dynamics vary with different network features (e.g. degrees/strengths)?
+    - how do spiking activities of model dynamics vary with different network features (e.g. degrees/strengths)? here we are concerned only with the model itself though it is unrealistic
     - does heavy-tailed distribution in coupling strengths explain heavy-tailed spiking activities?

 * code: